DryLabRebel/countdown_timer/README.md

 A *very* simple countdown timer.

-> TODO: Add option to input hours or minutes
+> TODO: Add flags to used as named arguments

 Welcome to the countdown timer.

-This program takes a single integer as an unnamed argument, as input to designate the number of minutes (default 5) to run the countdown timer.
+This program will take a single integer, and one of either 's' (seconds), 'm' (minutes) or 'h' (hours) to denote the time scale.
+The defaults are 5 and 'm'.

+Example:

+    $ countdown-timer 5 s

+Will set a countdown timer for 5 seconds, and depending on your OS and implementation of bash, should end with a pleasant response "times up".

 The countdown will run for 5 minutes if no argument is supplied.

 Dependencies:

+- `bash`
 - `sleep`
 - `printf`
 - `say`